 Brief overview of the verification process with a referee:

-- applicant shows original photo identification (such as a passport) or any other acceptable evidence supporting their identity to a professional who vouches that the details within the CitizenCard application (such as the date of birth and name) match the details listed on the supporting evidence
+- applicant shows an original document (such as a birth certificate) or any other acceptable evidence supporting their identity to a professional who vouches that the details within the CitizenCard application (such as the date of birth and name) match the details listed on the supporting evidence

 - the referee vouches that the photos supplied are a true likeness

 - CitizenCard validates the referee's credentials by checking professional databases and then contacts the referee at their workplace to confirm they really did support the application

 If the applicant has no supporting evidence, a certain professional person (e.g. teacher or doctor) can be asked to vouch that the details in the application match their official workplace records.

 The precise detail of CitizenCard's verification process is not made public.
 The process is audited by members of the Chartered Trading Standards Institute on behalf of PASS to ensure that the robust verification protocol is followed.

 CitizenCard keeps on file a digital audit trail for each application, including copies of evidence supporting the applicant's identity (e.g. birth certificate, change of name deed, marriage certificate or passport) along with the Electronic ID Validation report or declarations that the referee supported the application, confirmed the applicant's likeness and vouched for any supporting evidence.
 We also keep a record of phone, email or letter correspondence with the referee and/or the applicant.